TheBlueDrara/Bash_Lab/contributor.md

-There are none. forver lonely.
+There are none. forever lonely.